GuidesUsing the Brainstorm Tool

 As your brainstorming session progresses, you might want to tweak or expand upon an idea you've already written down.

 Editing an Existing Note To change the text of a note you have already created, simply right-click on the note itself.
-The edit box will immediately appear in the center of your screen, displaying the current text that's ready for updates.
+The edit box will immediately appear in the centre of your screen, displaying the current text that's ready for updates.

-Cancelling the Edit: If you change your mind and want to keep the original text and colour, you can close the edit box without saving by clicking the Cancel button or simply by pressing the Esc key on your keyboard.
+• Cancelling the Edit: If you change your mind and want to keep the original text and colour, you can close the edit box without saving by clicking the Cancel button or simply by pressing the Esc key on your keyboard.

 Positioning and Organising Your Notes